Income Tax Calculator India FY 2025-26

 What is Income Tax?

 Income tax is a direct tax paid to the government based on your annual earnings.
 In India, individuals are taxed based on "slabs," meaning you pay higher rates only on the portion of income that falls into higher brackets.
-To offset your tax liability, you can plan long-term wealth using a SIP Calculator.
+To offset your tax liability, you can plan long-term wealth using a SIP Calculator or check your long-term growth with a CAGR tool.

 New vs Old Tax Regime